DiFly/angular-routing/README.md

 # AngularRouting

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.
+In this app using routing, protected routing, guard, simple lazy module.

 ## Development server